offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * "Remember that the direction of DNA is 5' to 3'."
 ```

-... reveals that 4 synteny blocks are shared between the genomes.
-One of the synteny blocks is a normal match (C) while three are matching against their reverse complements (A, B, and D)...
+The synteny graph above reveals that 4 synteny blocks are shared between the genomes.
+One of the synteny blocks is a normal match (C) while three are matching against their reverse complements (A, B, and D.

 ```{svgbob}
 * "Synteny blocks projected on to each axis."